douglas-DS/crud-jdbc/README.md

-# crud-jdbc
+# Swing CRUD

+## Project description

-It's a Java CRUD project with they basic operations.
+Simple java project example with basic "CRUD" operations.
+Interface built on top of Swing library, just for study purpose.

-Has connection implementation with a Mysql database using the API jdbc and Swing for the forms.
+Basic integration with a mysql database using the JDBC driver.